izgzhen/java2smali/README.md

 Then you should be able to find `*.smali` files in the `example/` directory.

-Another example run with imports (you must run this after the example run above):
+Another example run with imports:

     APP_CLASSPATH=. ./java2smali example2/Example2.java